QiuYukang/5G-LENA/doc/source/nr-module-v1.rst

 FDM of numerologies
 ===================
 An additional level of flexibility in NR system can be achieved by employing the multiplexing of numerologies in the frequency domain.
-In 5G it is expected that a base station (a.k.a. gNB in NR) should provide access to different types of services, as enhanced Mobile
+In 5G it is expected that a base station (a.k.a., gNB in NR) should provide access to different types of services, as enhanced Mobile
 BroadBand (eMBB), massive Machine Type Communications (mMTC), and Ultra-Reliable and Low Latency Communications (URLLC).
 A latency-throughput trade-off appears when attempting the selection of the proper numerology for gNB's
 operation: larger SCS is better to reduce latency and for complexity (i.e., for URLLC traffic),